danwells96/ARISES/DocFiles/Sections/Food Domain.md

 Image of Food table cell
 </p>
 * Expanding table cells: When a cell is selected it will expand or contract to show/hide the macro-nutrients of that meal
-* Displaying meal logs for current day shown on graph: An observer is used to watch for notifications from `ViewControllerGraph` and update the class' `currentDay` property.
+* Displaying meal logs for the day shown on graph: An observer is used to watch for notifications from `ViewControllerGraph` and update the class' `currentDay` property.
 The data for the table is then fetched again for meal logs which match `currentDay`

 ````swift
 let nc = NotificationCenter.default